-Please support the Erskine Academy Annual Fund.
+Please support the Erskine Academy Legacy Fund.
 Donate anytime online!
-Thank you!

 Erskine Academy is a nonprofit 501(c)(3) educational institution recognized by the Internal Revenue Service as a tax exempt organization.
 Gifts to Erskine Academy are tax deductible to the extent allowed by law.